Build a library

 Various targets to build for.
 The available targets are:

-This is useful for running the code in Node (SSR, tests etc.).
-The output file should be referenced in the main field and exports['.'].require (when esm: true) field of package.json.
+The output file should be referenced in the module field and exports['.'].import (when esm: true) field of package.json.

 In addition, the following options are supported: